Pedro Porro

-He started his career with Girona's reserve team Peralda, before being promoted to the first-team in 2017.
-In 2019, Porro signed for Premier League side Manchester City for a reported fee of €13 million (£11 million).
-He was consecutively loaned to La Liga side Real Valladolid and Portuguese Primeira Liga club Sporting CP on an initial two-year loan deal, where he won a double of the Primeira Liga and Taça da Liga, while being named in the Primeira Liga Team of the Year; it was made permanent at the end of his second season.
+Porro started his career with Girona's reserve team Peralada, before being promoted to the first team in 2017.
+In 2019, he signed for Premier League side Manchester City for a reported fee of €13 million (£11 million).
+He was loaned to La Liga side Real Valladolid and then Portuguese Primeira Liga club Sporting on an initial two-year loan deal.
+With Sporting, he won a double of the Primeira Liga and Taça da Liga, while being named in the Primeira Liga Team of the Year.
+His transfer was made permanent at the end of his second season.

 Porro first appeared with the Spain under-21s in March 2019, aged 19.
-He made his senior international debut in 2021 and was included in the squad for the 2021 UEFA Nations League Finals in Italy, in which Spain finished as runner-up.
+He made his senior international debut in 2021 and was included in the squad for the 2021 UEFA Nations League Finals in Italy, in which Spain finished as runners-up.

 Club career

 Early career

 Born in Don Benito, Badajoz, Extremadura, Porro represented Gimnástico de Don Benito and Rayo Vallecano before joining Girona on 10 August 2017.
 He reportedly rejected Real Madrid, Atlético Madrid and Bayern Munich to sign for the Catalans.